 The group brings together those in our Member Churches who take responsibility for portfolios of mission and evangelism in their denomination.
-It also draws on the expertise and giftings from our Bodies in Association and other parachurch organisations in England.
+It also draws on the expertise and giftings from our Charities and Networks in Association and other parachurch organisations in England.

 The group meets together three times a year.
 The rhythm of the year involves a face-to-face meeting at our offices in Tavistock Square, a virtual meeting usually via Zoom, and a contextual meeting.

 The current chair of the Group is Trey Hall who is the director of Evangelism and Growth for Methodist Church of Great Britain.
 Core members of the group come from the Church of England, The Methodist Church, The Sion community, The Catholic Bishops Conference, Elim, United Reformed Church, YFC, The Bible Society, CEA, HOPE, Rural Evangelism Network, the Evangelical Alliance, The Congregational Federation, RCCG, Church of God of Prophecy and The Oecumenical Patriarchate and the Coptic Orthodox Church.

 In October 2021 the group spent the day at the Catholic Bishop’s Conference of England and Wales in Victoria.
 Hosted by Fr Jan Nowotnik, the new Director of Mission, the group explored Pope Francis’ passion for mission and the synodal process the church is embracing on.

 The contextual meeting allows the group to be together to experience a particular place, tradition or programme.

 In October 2022 were hosted by Elim Pentecostal Mission and Evangelism leaders at Regents College.

 In June 2023 the group attended the Windrush 75 celebration at Southwark Cathedral.

 In October 2023 the group heard from the experiences of Millennials on evangelism.